Work on Campus

 Federal Work Study (FWS) and Campus Employment (CE)

-FWS or CE is a need-based award for up to $3,250 per year for part-time employment in on-campus facilities, such as the library, science labs, computer labs, the dining room, and residence hall reception desks.
+FWS and CE are need-based awards for up to $3,500 per year for part-time employment in on-campus facilities, such as the library, science labs, computer labs, the dining room, and athletic team managers.
 Both CE and FWS are need-based, so domestic students must have a FAFSA on file.
-RAs or Resident Assistants are paid a monthly stipend totaling $4,400 for the year.

-FWS and campus employment programs offer students the opportunity to work on campus.
+FWS and CE programs offer students the opportunity to work on campus.
 Students may earn up to the amount listed on the aid offer.
 Actual earnings will depend on the number of hours the student works.
 Students are paid at least minimum wage.
-Missouri Minimum wage is $11.15/hr. through 2023 and will increase to $12.00/hr. in 2023.
-Students that work in Dining Services are paid an extra $0.25 an hour!
+Missouri Minimum wage is $12.00/hr. through 2023 and will increase to $13.00/hr. in 2024.
+Students that work in Dining Services are paid an extra $0.25 an hour.

-FWS and campus employment awards will NOT be deducted from the student’s bill because students will be paid directly (twice per month) and can use earnings for any indirect educational costs (books, personal, or transportation expenses).
-The preferred method of payment on campus is direct deposit.
+FWS and CE awards will not automatically be deducted from the student’s bill.
+Typically, students will be paid directly (twice per month, via direct deposit) and can use earnings for any indirect educational costs (books, personal, or transportation expenses).
+Any students interested in an agreement for CE or FWS funds to automatically apply to their bill, should contact the financial aid office.